 23. No Representations.
-The Tenant acknowledges that it has examined the Land and that except as provided in the Land Development Agreement, this Lease, the Hotel Development Agreement, or the Related Agreements it is not relying upon any representation or warranty, either express or implied, made by Landlord or any of Landlord's Affiliates or any other person or entity in any way affiliated with Landlord, or being or claiming to be an agent, employee or servant of Landlord, with respect to: the physical condition of the Land, the ground, earth or subsoil conditions; the financial reports, data, analyses or projections that concern the proposed development, operation or projected occupancy of the Convention Hotel; the proposed construction of, or any agreement not to construct, any other facilities or amenities adjacent to, or in proximity to, the Land; any zoning or other applicable Legal Requirements; or any other matter or thing in respect of the subject matter of this Lease and/or the Exhibits hereto or the transaction and development contemplated hereby, by the Hotel Development Agreement or the Related Agreements.
+The Tenant acknowledges that it has examined the Land and that except as provided in the Land Development Agreement, this Lease, the Hotel Development Agreement, or the Related Agreements it is not relying upon any representation or warranty, either express or implied, made by Landlord or any of Landlord's Affiliates or any other person or entity in any way affiliated with Landlord, or being or claiming to be an agent, employee or servant of Landlord, with respect to: the physical condition of the Land, the ground, earth or subsoil conditions; the financial reports, data, analyses or projections that concern the proposed development, operation or, or any agreement not to construct, any other facilities or amenities adjacent to, or in proximity to, the Land; any zoning or other applicable Legal Requirements; or any other matter or thing in respect of the subject matter of this Lease and/or the Exhibits hereto or the transaction and development.
 Prior to the commencement of any construction on the Land, the Tenant conducted or shall conduct such tests of the subsurface and soil conditions as it deemed appropriate and is fully satisfied therewith; Landlord shall have no liability because of, or as a result of, the existence of any subsurface or soil condition, either on the Land or land adjacent thereto, which might affect the Tenant's construction.

-shall be deemed to grant to the Tenant any rights whatsoever to, and the Tenant hereby covenants that it will not use, the name "Xentury City," or any combination thereof permutation or related name, without the prior written consent of Landlord.
-Similarly, neither this Lease, nor anything contained in this Lease, shall be deemed to grant to Landlord any rights whatsoever to, and the Landlord hereby covenants that it will not use, the names, trademarks, service marks, copyrights, call letters or tradenames of GEC or its Affiliates, or images, drawings, plans, renderings or photographs of the Project, including without limitation the names "Opryland Hotel," "Grand Old Opry" or "Opry" or any derivative, combination or permutation thereof or related name, without the express prior written consent of GEC or other party with the legal right to use and allow further use of the subject name (such consent to be required for each proposed use).
+24. Use of Names.
+Neither this Lease, nor anything contained in this Lease, shall be deemed to grant to the Tenant any rights whatsoever to, and the Tenant hereby covenants that it will not use, the name "Xentury City," or any combination thereof permutation or related name, without the prior written consent of Landlord.
+Similarly, neither this Lease, nor anything contained in this Lease, shall be deemed to grant to Landlord any rights whatsoever to, and the Landlord hereby covenants that it will not use, the names, trademarks, without limitation the names "Opryland Hotel," "Grand Old Opry" or "Opry" or any derivative, combination or permutation thereof or related name, without the or anv express prior written consent of GEC or other party with the legal right to use and allow further use of the subject name (such consent to be required for each proposed use).
 For purposes hereof written consent, to be effective, must be provided in the case of GEC or its Affiliates by the President of the Opryland Lodging Group or other officer designated in writing by the President of GEC, or by at least a corporate Vice President, or equivalent, of any other affected entity.
 This Section 24 shall survive the expiration or any early termination of this Lease, and the sole remedies for any violation of this Section absent an intentional and continuing disregard of a formal written notice of default and demand specifically referencing the provisions of this Section shall be limited to the right to obtain and enforce injunctive relief and to obtain damages consistent with applicable or analogous federal or state laws governing the remedies for violation of comparable intellectual property rights, together with the right of the prevailing party in any enforcement or other action by the parties in connection with this Section 24 to recover its reasonable attorneys', experts' and paralegals' fees and costs pursuant to Section 35 hereof.